Digital Health Tools

 As COVID-19 has challenged health systems around the world, innovators have adopted and adapted new and existing digital tools for:

-- Case management: Identifying and tracking known or suspected cases, which could include COVID-19 screening, symptom monitoring, exposure, and lab results.
+- Case management: Identifying and tracking known or suspected cases, which could include COVID-19 screening, symptom monitoring, tracking vaccines delivered, and lab results.

 - Contact tracing: Identifying and notifying contacts of a known COVID-19 case.